Return J. Meigs Sr.

 Return Jonathan Meigs (December 28, 1740 – January 28, 1823) (Note: Old style: December 17, 1740) was a colonel in the Continental Army during the American Revolutionary War, and an early settler of the Northwest Territory.
-He also served as an Indian agent working with the Cherokee in East Tennessee.
+From 1801 until his death in 1823, he served as an Indian agent to the Cherokee Indians in the southern Appalachian Mountains.
+Meigs was a conscientious and efficient agent in some respects, but also persuaded and bribed Cherokee leaders to cede much of their land to the United States.
+The land cessions were controversial, opposed by most Cherokee, and were a prelude to the Trail of Tears when the Cherokee were forced to leave their homeland and settle in Oklahoma.

 Early life

 Meigs was born in Middletown, Connecticut, on December 28, 1740, to Jonathan Meigs and Elizabeth Hamlin Meigs.
 Their 13 children included his brother Josiah Meigs.
 His father was a hatter.
 As a young man, Meigs entered a mercantile business.
 He married Joanna Winborn in 1764.
 Before her death in 1773, they had four children, including Return Jonathan Meigs Jr. In 1774, Meigs married Grace Starr, with whom he had three children, of whom two survived.